Youth Empowerment Program (YEP) Assistant Director

 - Willingness to become certified in CPR/First Aid from an accredited program ASAP

 - Previous experience mentoring and working with youth

-Time Commitment: YEP has hosted 2 Mon-Thurs YEP sessions this June and July 2018 and will host a third session from August 6-9.
+Time Commitment: The YEP will host three Mon-Thurs YEP sessions during June, July, and August 2019.
 The YEP also plans to hold various youth events throughout the year, including similarly scheduled summer sessions in 2019.
 YEP planning is typically during business hours and events throughout the year are typically on weekends.
 Candidates should expect to spend 70% of their time planning and 30% of their time working with youth.
 Hours and work schedule are flexible, but the Program Assistant Director is expected to be present at all YEP events and sessions.
 Additionally, the Program Assistant Director should plan to attend the NBP Board meetings on the first Tuesday evening of every month.

 Compensation: NBP has secured grant to offer an hourly rate at $13 per hour.